zorbash/zorbash.github.com/content/post/elixirconfeu-2017.md

 Depression Valley
-: The point where no-one is using your language and you're unsure you're headed to the right way.
+: The point where no-one is using your language and you're unsure you're headed in the right direction.

 Lego Lang
 : That was the original name of the language in the early days.